Structure formation during phase transitions in strongly interacting matter: Fermion blurring and hot Bose condensation

-As follows from (\ref{sigmJ}), the quantity ${J}$ can be expressed through the tadpole fluctuation diagram \be J= \ee The latter contribution describes fluctuations of virtual (off-mass shell) bosons, see Eqs. (\ref{ladprtad1}), (\ref{phi-beta}).
+As follows from (\ref{sigmJ}), the quantity ${J}$ can be expressed through the tadpole fluctuation diagram (\ref{ladprtad1}) where now the vertex yields the factor $g^2$.
+The latter contribution describes fluctuations of virtual (off-mass shell) bosons, see Eq. (\ref{phi-beta}).
 On the other hand, $J$ can be interpreted as the density of quasi-static boson impurities.
 Due to multiple repetition of this diagram in the Dyson series for the fermion, $J$ demonstrates {\em the intensity of the multiple quasi-elastic scattering} of the fermion on quasi-static boson impurities.
-In the kinetical description, with the multiply repeated diagram (\ref{ladprtad}) one describes the Landau-Pomeranchuk-Migdal effect, cf. \cite{Knoll:1995gs,Knoll:1995nz}.
+In the kinetical description, with the multiply-repeated diagram (\ref{ladprtad1}) one describes the Landau--Pomeranchuk--Migdal effect, cf. \cite{Knoll:1995gs,Knoll:1995nz}.

 The Dyson equation for the retarded fermion Green function is greatly simplified in the STL approximation, \be G_{\rm f}^R =G_{0{\rm f}}^R + G_{0{\rm f}}^R J (G_{\rm f}^R)^2 \,, \ee with a simple analytical solution \be G_{\rm f}^R =\frac{\omega_{\rm f} -\omega_p^{\rm f} \pm \sqrt{(\omega_{\rm f} -\omega_p^{\rm f} )^2 -4J}}{2J}, \quad \omega _p^{\rm f} =m_{\rm f} +\frac{p^2_{\rm f}}{2m_{\rm f}}. \ee In this problem it is convenient to count fermion energies from the mass shell.